 Hub in Edge contains many aspects, such as favourites, history and some more including the Downloads.
 Click on it to view the files.

 If you have a wider screen and you like to keep the Hub opened all the time, you can pin it.
 Once you click on the “Open folder”, it will open the same “Downloads” folder under your user profile.

 Also, clicking the three dots in Edge browser will give the option to view the downloads.

 The latest Microsoft Edge can categorize the downloaded file types and show them separately.
 We can easily click the ‘Show in folder’ to find the location of the file on your computer.

 In Google Chrome on Windows 10/8.1

-To view downloads in Google Chrome with Windows 10 or 8.1, click on the three dots (customise and control of Chrome browser) and Downloads.
+To view this location in Google Chrome, click on the three dots (customise and control of Chrome browser) and Downloads.
 It will show the history of downloads from the Chrome browser.
-Clicking on the “Show Folder” will take you to the same standard Downloads folder.
+Clicking on the “Show Folder” will take you to the same usual folder.

-As you understand that most of the popular web browsers save the content from the Internet to the same default Downloads folder under each user profiles, directly accessing that folder will allow you to see the all downloaded files from the Internet with any web browsers.
+As you understand that most of the popular web browsers save the content from the Internet to the same Downloads folder under each user profiles.
+So, directly accessing this folder in Windows Explorer will allow you to see all downloaded files from the Internet by any web browsers.

-Mostly the antivirus program which is running on your computer will scan these downloads after or during the download.
-If they find that these files are harmful or the file extension is in the blocked category, the antivirus program will either delete the file or move it into quarantine folder of Antivirus software.
-So, if you are sure that you have downloaded a file but not found in the usual place, then better check the log/recent activity of Antivirus software.
+Mostly the antivirus program which is working on your computer will scan these files after or during the download.
+If they find that these files are harmful or the file extension is in the blocked category, the antivirus program will either delete the file or move it into quarantine folder.
+So, if you are sure that you have downloaded a file but not finding in the usual place, then better check the logs/recent activity of Antivirus software.
 It might have moved the file to a different location for some security reasons.